ProgrammerAL/code-updater/README.md

             - String.
 Npm command to "compile" the npm directory.
 The CLI command that will be run is: `npm run {{NpmBuildCommand}}`
 - RegexSearchOptions
   - Optional
   - Regex to search for specific string.
 Handy for finding things you need to manually update, that this tool can't easily do.
-For example, setting the correct version of .NET in a YAML file for a CI/CD Pipeline
+For example, use this to search for the hard coded .NET version in a YAML file for a CI/CD Pipeline so you know where to manually update it
   - Required Properties:
     - Searches:
       - Collection of searches to make in all files that are not ignored